Giant American Crest: Characteristics

 The American Giant Crest is a very large pigeon, weighing nearly two pounds.
 The Miniature Crest is identical except for size, weighing only one pound.
 The breast is very large, broad and deep.
-The head and neck are held back, giving the bird a proud over towering look The flesh bulges out on both sides of the keel, making the breast wider than the length of the body.
+The head and neck are held back, giving the bird a proud over towering look.
+The flesh bulges out on both sides of the keel, making the breast wider than the length of the body.
 The wings are held high, folded tightly, and are rather short, not extending far beyond the body.
 The short tail helps to give an even broader overall appearance.
 The legs are set wide apart, and are rather short, chubby, and tightly feathered.
-The crest is neither a peak nor a shell crest, but is about half way in between.
+The crest is neither a peak nor a shell crest but is about halfway in between.
 When placing a finger on the bird's skull the crest feathers will snugly curl up and around it.
 In spite of their large size, this is a docile, friendly breed.
 They are just the right size to be easy to handle without fear of hurting them, making them a perfect bird pet.

 Their coloring includes Blue, Black, Brown, Ash red, Recessive red and yellow, Silver, Almond, White, Grizzle and Splash.